flutter/website/get-started/codelab/index.md

 As the user scrolls, more names are generated.
 There is no limit to how far a user can scroll.

-The animated GIF shows how the app works at the completion of Part 1.
+The animated GIF shows how the app works at the completion of part 1.

 <div class="whats-the-point" markdown="1">
   <h4>What you’ll learn in part 1</h4>